neurodesk/builder/README.md

 - **Recipe System**: YAML-based build recipes with parameter support
 - **Neurodocker Compatibility**: Designed to replace and extend neurodocker templates

+## Jinja2 Subset (Behavior Notes)

+The embedded Jinja2 engine intentionally implements a pragmatic subset of Jinja2 for stability:
+- Undefined variables raise errors rather than rendering empty strings.
+- Loop variables support a limited set (`loop.last`, basic indices).
+- Whitespace trim tokens are parsed but not acted upon.

+These differences are by design.
+If you rely on full Jinja2 behavior, consider simplifying templates or pre‑rendering with a full Jinja2 engine upstream.

 ## New: Starlark Scripting Support

 This builder now supports Starlark scripts for dynamic container builds.
 Starlark provides a Python-like programming language that integrates seamlessly with the existing Jinja2 template system.